First Trimester Pregnancy Guide For Dads

 Small Gestures: Bring home flowers or a special dessert she may be craving.
 These are the things she will remember (and brag about).

-- Help: Pick up a few extra house chores so she can relax a bit, she is growing a baby.
+- Help: Pick up a few extra house chores so she can relax a bit, she needs to rest.
 Cook for her if she has food aversions, and make sure she is eating as organic and healthy as possible.
-Remind her to take her prenatal vitamins
+Remind her to take her prenatal vitamins, too.

 - Pick up a copy of ‘Husband Coached Childbirth’ to flip through when you have time.
 It will open your eyes to pregnancy and birth from the dad’s perspective.

 Be adaptable: She may want to change plans at the last minute.
 That is okay, although very frustrating.
 Her emotions and moods are all over the place until the hormones balance out.
 Try to understand and not become upset.